alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-27-dealing-with-dhimmy.md

 lang: en
 locale: en
 note: true
-excerpt: "The ideal way for Muslims when dealing with a Dhimmy is to honor the agreement made with them according to the Qur'anic verses and Hadith that command the fulfillment of agreements and dealing kindly and justly with them."
+summary: "The ideal way for Muslims when dealing with a Dhimmy is to honor the agreement made with them according to the Qur'anic verses and Hadith that command the fulfillment of agreements and dealing kindly and justly with them."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz Ibn Baz